IsmailHatim/ASCII_Codec/README.md

 ASCII Art Encoder for images and videos

 # How to use:
-Install needed packages (run command : pip install -r requirements.txt)
+Install needed packages (run command : python3 -m pip install -r requirements.txt)